Editor, American Bee Journal

 A journalist by training, and a longtime printer, photographer and graphic artist, Eugene wrote occasional articles for both American Bee Journal and Bee Culture before being offered the ABJ job in November of 2018.

 Eugene Makovec has been Editor of the for only a short time and isn’t well known in the Beekeeping world.
 He is working to change that.
-He grew up helping his father keep the family’s bees, so has a good background in the …
+He grew up helping his father keep the family’s bees, so has a good …